outdreamer/build-a-cure-1/docs/tasks/function_to_do.md

   - add rules from diagrams to a document

+  - expand on core operation mapping (like add: combine, subtract: differentiate (isolate difference), multiply: expand by, divide: standardize by) with interface queries for core operations

   - add to do items from analysis & code to to do list

   - organize examples/diagrams to make